Iamkuntaljain/Citi-Services-Job-Simulation/README.md

 📊 [`Citi_Task_3_Raw_Data.xlsx`](Citi_Task_3_Raw_Data.xlsx) · [`Citi_Task_3_Cleaned_Raw_Data_with_charts.xlsx`](Citi_Task_3_Cleaned_Raw_Data_with_charts.xlsx)

 Cleaned and analysed 5,000 corporate card transactions in Excel using pivot tables and charts.
 Key findings:
-- 75% domestic / 25% overseas transactions — but overseas fees drive higher total revenue
+- Total Transaction fee in local transaction was $229,787.87 vs total transaction fees in overseas transaction was $457,906.70.
-- 51% Cash, 33% Online, 16% Bank Transfer payment split
+- 50.08% Cash, 33.34% Online, 16.58% Bank Transfer payment split
 - Cash withdrawal fees were not being applied — flagged as a revenue gap
+- Created a dashboard explaining transaction value and transaction fees both in domestic and overseas transactions done by 10 clients.

 ---